What Does Dodge Code P0420 Mean?

 - Issue Severity: MODERATE – Extended driving with this code can cause internal engine damage.

 - Repair Urgency: Get this code fixed as soon as possible to avoid further damage to your emission system and possible engine damage.

 - Diagnosis: The most common cause of Dodge P0420 is a bad catalytic converter, but it can be caused by anything from a faulty oxygen sensor to a rich or lean running condition, or misfires.
-Because there are so many variables that could cause this code, the best cost savings is to take your car into a shop to have it diagnosed as quickly and accurately as possible.
+There are many variables that could cause this code.
+You can take your car into a shop, or click here to save money by fixing P0420 yourself with FIXD!